OpenCyphal-Garage/yakut-native/DESIGN.md

     // TODO: Eventually, we could equip the monitor with snooping support so that we could also obtain:
     //  - Actual traffic per port.
     //  - Update node info and local register cache without sending separate requests.
-    // Yakut does that with the help of the snooping support in PyCyphal, but LibCyphal does not currently has that capability.
+    // Yakut does that with the help of the snooping support in PyCyphal, but LibCyphal does not currently have that capability.
 };

 /// Implementation detail: internally, the PnP allocator uses the Monitor because the Monitor continuously